 This manner of thinking may not come easily to all, and so the key is to re-prioritise and perhaps delegate some operational tasks to others.

-Invest in C-level development
+Invest in C-level leaders to develop

 Findings from the CEO report demonstrated that the aforementioned competencies are not easily developed and comes with experience.